Justin Yirka

 Quantum computing and theoretical computer science

-Advised by Scott Aaronson
+Advised by Scott Aaronson at UT Austin

 📢 Graduating in 2025.
 Looking for an industry position.